tuffy/python-audio-tools/docs/programming/source/metadata.rst

    in the same order as returned by :func:`ID3v1Comment.read_id3v1_comment`.
    It can then be manipulated like a regular Python list, in addition to the regular :class:`audiotools.MetaData` methods.
-   However, since ID3v1 is a near completely subset of :class:`audiotools.MetaData`
+   However, since ID3v1 is a nearly complete subset of :class:`audiotools.MetaData`
    (the genre integer is the only field not represented), there's little need to reference its items by index directly.